-- The conclusion drawn by the researchers: routine and moderated consumption of fruits and vegetables, especially bananas, cabbage and root vegetables, may reduce risk of kidney cancer.
+- The conclusion drawn by the researchers: routine and moderate consumption of fruits and vegetables, especially bananas, cabbage, and root vegetables, may reduce the risk of kidney cancer.
 Bananas and many root vegetables contain high amounts of antioxidant phenolic compounds.
 Cabbage is rich in sulfur compounds necessary for efficient and effective detoxification of potential carcinogens.
 This mixture of phytonutrients may have been particularly helpful in protecting kidney function.

-- Fatty Cold Water Fish: According to a study published in JAMA, a common kidney cancer may be thwarted by eating fatty cold-water fish at least once a week.
-Fatty fish, like salmon, herring, sardines and mackerel, is known for its high amounts of omega-3 polyunsaturated fatty acids and vitamin D content.
-The study specifically compared intake of fatty fish to lean fish, including cod and tuna, as well as other seafood, such as shrimp, lobster and crayfish, and examined the risk of Renal Cell Carcinoma (RCC) in the group of more than 61,000 Swedish women.
+- Fatty Cold Water Fish: According to a study published in JAMA, common kidney cancer may be thwarted by eating fatty cold-water fish at least once a week.
+Fatty fish, like salmon, herring, sardines, and mackerel, is known for its high amounts of omega-3 polyunsaturated fatty acids and vitamin D content.
+The study specifically compared the intake of fatty fish to lean fish, including cod and tuna, as well as other seafood, such as shrimp, lobster, and crayfish and examined the risk of Renal Cell Carcinoma (RCC) in the group of more than 61,000 Swedish women.
 The women were followed over a period of 15 years.
 Those who reported consistent long-term consumption of fatty fish had a statistically significant 74 percent lower risk of RCC.
 Lean fish, however, did not provide a benefit.

 Atlantic Cedar aka Atlas Cedar and Moroccan Cedarwood Essential Oil: The oil may be beneficial in the treatment of kidney and bladder disorders.
 Its antiseptic properties make it an ideal remedy for bladder and kidney infections and for cystitis.
 The oil may be added to a sitz bath and to compresses.
 This oil is considered neurotoxic and abortive and should not be used on children and pregnant women.